cnabio/duffle/docs/proposal/200-duffle.md

 The following items remain to be specified:

 - How `duffle init` works
+- How Duffle interacts with an image registry (logging in, pushing/pulling bundles)
 - Whether Duffle will support multi-runtimes in a single image.

 | Method | Description |